Oaxacan montane forests

 The Oaxacan montane forests is a tropical moist broadleaf forest ecoregion in eastern Mexico.
 It includes a belt of montane tropical forest on the eastern slope of the Sierra Madre de Oaxaca and eastern Trans-Mexican Volcanic Belt ranges.
 These forests lie between the lowland Petén–Veracruz moist forests and Veracruz moist forests, and the pine–oak forests of the higher mountains.

 Geography

 The Oaxacan montane forests extend along eastern mountain slopes of Puebla, Veracruz and Oaxaca states.
 The ecoregion extends from the Tecolutla River in the north across the Sierra de Chiconquiaco, the eastern Trans-Mexican Volcanic Belt, and the Sierra Madre de Oaxaca.

 Climate

-The climate of the ecoregion ranges from tropical to temperate depending of the altitude.
+The climate of the ecoregion ranges from tropical to temperate depending on the elevation.
 The ecoregion is humid throughout the year, and temperatures remain mild, with mean annual temperature ranging from 19 °C to 17 °C, decreasing with elevation.
 There are three seasons: a cool season from November to March, a short warm-dry season in April and May, and a warm wet season from June to October.